ZettaScaleLabs/zenoh-nostd/README.md

 - **Deterministic**: No heap, no surprises.
 - **Safe Rust**: Entirely memory-safe.
 - **Testable**: Supports both embedded and native testing environments.
+- **Embassy Integration**: Seamlessly integrates with the Embassy async runtime for embedded systems.

 ---